pankajghosh-old/BlancNote/pages/ReactJs props vs state.md

       );

 Pretty simple, huh?
-Though that is one boring button, so lets add user interactivity to it.
+Though that is one boring button, so lets make it user interactive.
 If user clicks this button, it should show as selected.

 We need to to change the class of this component (from `btn-default` to `btn-success`) on a user click.
 It is time we add state to this component.